 A couple can choose to draft an agreement which converts community property into separate property in the event of death or dissolution of marriage.
 The benefit of such an agreement is that the assets then become subject only to the claims of the creditors of the individual who holds the assets.
 All community property states give the option of opting out of the system.
 That is, given the provision of a formal written premarital agreement according to the Uniform Premarital Agreement Act (UPAA).

 In some states, it is possible to opt of out the common property system without a formal premarital agreement.
 However, other states, such as California, have stringent transmutation requirements.
-The statutes assert that without an explicit formal written agreement, community property law applies.
-It is likely that other community property law states will follow California’s lead and adopt stricter requirements for opting out of the community property system.
+That is, the statutes assert that without an explicit formal written agreement, community property law applies.
+It is likely that other community property law states will follow California’s lead.
+Thus, it is plausible that other states will adopt stricter requirements for opting out of the community property system.
 As such, it is advisable to draft such an agreement even in jurisdictions where they do not currently deem a formal agreement necessary.

 The Innocent Spouse Act

 The Innocent Spouse Act is a provision of U.S. tax law.
 The legislature designed it to protect a spouse from tax liability they were unaware of.
 That is, income earned or assets their partner held that their partner did not disclose to them; especially upon death or divorce.
 States consider the following criterion when determining whether on not a person is an innocent spouse eligible for relief from tax liability:

 - Whether or not the person received a significant direct or indirect benefit from the understatement of tax liability